 I’m not the only writer who does this stuff.
 At one of my first conferences, one of the award winners got up and thanked her critique group.
 Before she joined them, she wrote sentences like, “Angrily, he thrust his hands into his pockets and tried to get a hold of himself.”

-My nightmare is that one of these lines will slip through all the editing (my books are edited, proofread and copyedited) and make it onto the printed page.
+My nightmare is that one of these lines will slip through all the editing (my books are professionally edited, proofread and copyedited) and make it onto the printed page.

 Oh, wait.
 That’s happened, too.
 The Husband was reading CANDLE IN THE WINDOW, a medieval, and came to me with a question.
 After the hero and heroine were married, I wrote, “They stood on the battlements and waved until the wedding guests were out of sight.”
 The Husband wondered, since the heroine was blind, how long she had waved.

-While reviewing the last pass page proofs for OBSESSION FALLS , I found this misplaced modifier, “Whale-watchers arrived to observe the migration of great grey whales in tour boats…” How do you suppose those whales boarded those boats?
+While reviewing the last pass page proofs for OBSESSION FALLS, I found this misplaced modifier, “Whale-watchers arrived to observe the migration of great grey whales in tour boats…” How do you suppose those whales boarded those boats?
 Then I ran spellcheck and on the last page, it picked up a fabulous typo — “An eagle flew free from the castle’s rampants.”

-And may an eagle fly free from your rampants, too.
+And may an eagle fly free from your ram pants, too.

 Join my mailing list …there are always more bloopers in the offing.
 I’d love to share book news with you!